leagueofwomencoders/league-of-women-coders-website/about.md

 *If you call yourself a woman, we do too!
 We don't care what's in your genes OR your jeans.
 Unless you're a robot, then we very much care and want you to join right away so we can pick your brain or... motherboard.

-**Or Python, Java, C, Perl, PHP, Haskell, Coq — we're language-agnostic!
+**Or Python, Java, C, Perl, Haskell, Bash, PHP, Coq — we're language-agnostic!

 ### What if I don’t code?